ramonVDAKKER/dvb.datascience/README.md

 ### Prerequisites

-This package requires [Python3](https://www.python.org/) and has been tested/developed using python 3.6
+This package requires [Python3](https://www.python.org/) and has been tested/developed using python 3.6 and 3.7.

 ### Installing